tophat/terraform-training/exercises/exercise_4/README.md

-# Excercise 4: AWS Create S3 Resources
+# Exercise 4: AWS Create S3 Resources

-The goal of Excercise 4 is a terraform template that creates a S3 Bucket.
-The test passes in an a variable `s3_bucket_name` that should be used for the name of the bucket (as its used for assertion).
+The goal of Exercise 4 is to create a Terraform template that creates an S3 Bucket.
+The test passes in a value for the variable `s3_bucket_name` that should be used for the name of the bucket (as it's used for assertion).

 ## Invoke